Oyster Bay Branch: Early history

 The first phase of what is now known as the Oyster Bay Branch opened on January 23, 1865.
 The line was built by the Glen Cove Branch Rail Road, a subsidiary of the Long Island Rail Road (LIRR), which was incorporated on December 3, 1858.

-The line was built as a branch of the LIRR's Main Line from Mineola, and extended to Glen Head.
-On May 16, 1867, the railway was extended to Glen Cove (now known as Glen Street). and on April 19, 1869, the line was extended further to Locust Valley.
+The Oyster Bay Branch was built as a branch of the LIRR's Main Line from Mineola, running north to Glen Head – the line's first terminus.
+On May 16, 1867, the line was extended from Glen Head to Glen Cove (now known as Glen Street).
+Subsequently, on April 19, 1869, the branch was extended further north and east, to Locust Valley.

-By the early 1880s, there had been pressure to expand rail service eastward.
-At this time another railroad, the Northern Railroad of Long Island threatened the Long Island Rail Road's monopoly.
-The Northern Railroad was incorporated on March 23, 1881, and it planned to build a road from Astoria to Northport via Flushing, Great Neck, Glen Cove, Oyster Bay and Huntington.
-By June 1881, construction plans were authorized and in mid-July the building contract was signed, with work set to begin in August.
+By the early 1880s, there had been pressure to expand rail service further eastward.
+At this time, another railroad – the Northern Railroad of Long Island – threatened the Long Island Rail Road's monopoly.
+The Northern Railroad was incorporated on March 23, 1881, and it planned to build a road from Astoria to Northport via Flushing, Great Neck, Glen Cove, Oyster Bay, and Huntington.
+By June 1881, construction plans were authorized – and in mid-July, the building contract was signed, with work set to begin in August.
 The Long Island Rail Road attempted to undermine the Northern Railroad's project before it could sell stock and acquire a roadbed.
 It was going to link its north side branches together as a continuous railroad to Northport.
 Construction cost from Great Neck to Roslyn and from Locust Valley to Northport was approximately $400,000.